mosaaleb/edoc-api/README.md

-# Edoc-api
+# Edoc-API

 ![screenshot](screenshot.jpg)

 Check out [front end](https://github.com/mosaaleb/edoc)

 ## Introduction
-This is part of two part project in [Microverse](https://www.microverse.org/) curriculum The project handle searching physicians by their speciality and handles creating appointments with patients.
+This is the backend of the capstone project in [Microverse](https://www.microverse.org/) curriculum The project handles searching physicians by their specialty and handles creating appointments with patients.

-It serves front end react application
+It serves frontend React application

 react app: [edoc](https://github.com/mosaaleb/edoc/)

 **Features**
-- Mobile app
+- Mobile app.
-- Authentication with JWT
+- Authentication with JWT.
-- Filtering physicians by category
+- Filtering physicians by category.
-- Creating appointments with physicians
+- Creating appointments with physicians.
+- Leaving upvotes and reviews.

 ## Built With
 - Rails 6.0.2